List of EastEnders characters introduced in 2004: Tommy Grant

 Tommy Grant, played by Robert Cavanah, is the much older boyfriend of Vicki Fowler (Scarlett Johnson) who is attracted to Vicki's stepmother Chrissie Watts (Tracy-Ann Oberman).
 They kiss and Tommy arranges for them to meet in the toilets in the Queen Victoria pub.
 He strips naked and Chrissie steals his clothes, exposing him (as a cheat, and literally exposing him).
 He then runs away through the market, naked.

 The next day, as he gets into a taxi to the airport, Vicki's father Den Watts (Leslie Grantham) gets into the taxi with him and takes him to Angie's Den night club, where he pins him down and warns him to leave Walford and never return.
 Tommy now lives in Thailand.

 Ray Taylor

 Ray Taylor, played by Dorian Lough, is the abusive father of Leo (Philip Dowling) and husband of Trisha (Cathy Murphy).
-He hates Keith Miller (David Spinx) from a business deal-gone-wrong, and so is horrified when Keith's daughter Demi (Shana Swash) gives birth to Leo's daughter, Aleesha (Freya and Phoebe Coltman-West).
-He bans Leo from having contact with the Millers, and drags Leo and Trisha from the church when they attend Aleesha's christening.
+He hates Keith Miller (David Spinx) from a business deal gone wrong, leaving him and Trisha £3,000 in debt, and so is horrified when Keith's daughter Demi (Shana Swash) gives birth to Leo's daughter, Aleesha (Freya and Phoebe Coltman-West).
+He angrily leaves £50 and tells Leo it will be the last time he sees Aleesha and bans Leo from having contact with the Millers.
+Ray later drags Leo and Trisha from the church when they attend Aleesha's christening.

 When Trisha and Ray plan to move away to Scotland with Leo, he runs away with Demi and Aleesha.
 Leo takes a heroin overdose just before they are found, and Ray is last seen at the hospital when Leo dies from the overdose.